Empire: Future

-Chalmers Johnson regards the global military reach of the United States as empire in its “initial” form.
+Chalmers Johnson regards the global military reach of the United States as empire in its "initial" form.
+For Charles H. Fairbanks, it is an empire "in formation" and for Kimberly Kagan an "emerging" empire.
 Dimitri Simes finds that most of the world sees the United States as a "nascent" imperial power.
 Some scholars concerned how this empire would look in its ultimate form.
 The ultimate form of empire was described by Michael Doyle in his Empires.
 It is empire in which its two main components—the ruling core and the ruled periphery—merged to form one integrated whole.
 At this stage the empire as defined ceases to exist and becomes world state.
-Doyle examplifies the transformation on the case of the Roman Emperor Caracalla whose legislation in AD 212 extended the Roman citizenship to all inhabitants of the Mediterranean world.
+Doyle exemplifies the transformation on the case of the Roman Emperor Caracalla whose edict in AD 212 extended the Roman citizenship to all inhabitants of the Mediterranean world.

 Doyle's case of the Roman Empire had also been evoked by Susan Strange in her 1988 article, "The Future of the American Empire."
 Strange emphasized that the most persistent empires were those which best managed to integrate the ruling core and the peripheral allies.
 The article is partly a reply on the published a year earlier bestseller The Rise and Fall of the Great Powers which predicted imminent US "imperial overstretch."
 Strange found this outcome unlikely, stressing the fact that the peripheral allies have been successfully recruited into the American Empire.

 Envisaging a world empire of either the United States or the Soviet Union (whoever is victorious in World War III), Bertrand Russell projected the Roman scenario too: "Like the Romans, they will, in the course of time, extend citizenship to the vanquished.
 There will then be a true world state, and it will be possible to forget that it will have owed its origin to conquest."
 International Relations scholar Alexander Wendt supposes world empire by universal conquest and subsequent consolidation, provided the conquering power recognizes all conquered members.
-For his example he also invokes the Roman Empire.
+For his example he also invokes the Roman Empire.Wendt, Alexander (2005).
+"Agency, Teleology and the World State: A Reply to Shannon".
+European Journal of International Relations.
+11 (4): p 595.
+In satirical criticism of the European pro-American stance in the wake of September 11, French Philosopher Régis Debray warned that the logical culmination of the motto "We are all Americans" would be a modernized Edict of Caracalla extending US citizenship to all the West and thus establishing the United States of the West.